ruuda/blog/posts/the-numeric-type-alignment-chart.md

 it can’t assume that the presence or absence of a decimal point is irrelevant.
 It should never silently insert or remove decimal points.

-## Types

 [R<!---->C<!---->L is gradually typed.][types]
 The goal of the type system is to prevent bugs, and to make code more self-documenting.
-Because decimal points matter, it would be useful to distinguish between ints and floats.
+Because decimal points matter, it would be useful to distinguish between ints and floats in the type system.

 ## Wishlist